Who's Behind Listverse?

 9 Albert Ebenezer Fox And Ebenezer Albert Fox

 Albert Ebenezer Fox And Ebenezer Albert Fox looked so alike that their parents needed to attach colored ribbons to their clothes to tell them apart.
-Their similar names also allowed the brothers to get away with most of the crimes they committed.
+Unfortunately, their similar names also allowed the brothers to get away with most of the crimes they committed.

 The Fox twins never went on their robbery sprees together.
 That way, both could claim innocence of the crime, leaving the police confused about which one was the real criminal.